lamasne/economics_simulations/README.md

 # Economics Simulations

 ## Documentation
-Refer to the `documentation` folder for detailed information.
+Refer to latex file for detailed information (private access).

 ## A) Running the Code on Your Machine